o-ran-sc/ric-plt-submgr/docs/user-guide.rst

       header when E2 Termination sends the subscribed message to xApp.
 When xApp wants to delete the subscription, the same sequence number must be included in the ASN.1 encoded RIC Subscription Delete Request message sent to Subscription Manager.

-      Subscription Manager allocates RIC Requestor ID.
+      Subscription Manager allocates and substitutes RIC Requestor ID for E2 interface communication.
 Currently the ID value is always 123.
+      RAN gets the Request of the xApp who makes the first subscription.
+RAN uses Subscription Manager allocated Requestor ID in all RIC
+      Indication messages it sends to RIC for the subscription.
+Subscription Manager returns the same RIC Requestor ID in response message to xApp as was in the request.
 In merge case subscription is created only for the first requestor.
-RAN gets the Request of the xApp who makes the first subscription.
-RAN uses Subscription Manager allocated Requestor
-      ID in all RIC Indication messages it sends to RIC for the subscription.

       TransactionId (Xid) in RMR message header is used to track messages between xApp and Subscription Manager. xApp allocates it.
 Subscription
       Manager returns TransactionId received from xApp in response message to xApp. xApp uses it to map response messages to request messages